South Africa provisionally select Caster Semenya for 2019 World Athletics Championships

 Semenya's legal battle

-Semenya was last week cleared to run middle-distance events without taking testosterone-suppressing medication as the Swiss Supreme Court ordered the IAAF to suspend the implementation of its hyperandrogenism regulations.
+Semenya was temporarily cleared to run middle-distance events without taking testosterone-suppressing medication as the Swiss Supreme Court ordered the IAAF to suspend the implementation of its hyperandrogenism regulations.

 At the start of May, the Court of Arbitration for Sport (CAS) rejected the 28-year-old's appeal against the IAAF's ruling that female athletes with a Difference of Sexual Development (DSD) - including the presence of the male Y sex chromosome - must lower their testosterone-blood concentrations to below 5nmol/L to run at distances between 400m and one mile.